Planning & Building services are based in Teith House on Kerse Road in Stirling.

 The planning process is used to make decisions about future

-You can find details of all applications submitted to the Council since 1999 via the Public Access service.
+You can find details of all applications submitted to the Council since 1999 via the Public Access service, should you have any questions on any aspect of planning, call (01786) 233660 and you will be redirected to the relevant officer.

 The Planning etc (Scotland) Act 2006 brought about a radical change to the planning system in Scotland.
 Through this, the Scottish Government aims to deliver a modern planning system that is: